carewebframework/carewebframework-core/README.md

 [Pull requests][] are welcome; see the [contributor guidelines][] for details.

 ## License
-The CareWeb Framework is released under version 2.0 of the [Mozilla Public License][].
+The CareWeb Framework is released under version 2.0 of the [Mozilla Public License][] as amended by the [Health-Related Additional Disclaimer of Warranty and Limitation of Liability][].

+Use of the Enterprise Edition of the ZK Framework requires a valid [ZK Open Source License Agreement][], available on request from [ZK][] at no charge.

 [CareWebFramework organization]: https://github.com/carewebframework
 [downloading CareWeb Framework artifacts]: https://github.com/carewebframework/carewebframework-core/wiki/Downloading-CWF-artifacts